sbb-design-systems/lyne-components/docs/GLOSSARY.md

   - P3
 - ...

-Check the [Design (Token) API knowlege section](/docs/knowhow/design-token-api/design-token-api.md) for more inputs or how this could look like.
+Check the [Design (Token) API knowledge section](/docs/knowhow/design-token-api/design-token-api.md) for more inputs or how this could look like.
 A visual representation/structure of the potential *Design Token API* can be found [here](/docs/knowhow/design-token-api/design-token-api.png).

 ## StencilJS
-*[Stencil](https://stenciljs.com/)* is an open source toolchain for building small, fast and standard compliant [Web Components](#web-components) — our [Lyne Components](#lyne-components) — which then power the [Lyne Design System](#lyne). *Stencil* is an integral part of Lyne.
-But *Stencil* is not a framework, it's a tool — a compiler — which generates plain, reusable Web Compontents.
+*[Stencil](https://stenciljs.com/)* is an open source tool chain for building small, fast and standard compliant [Web Components](#web-components) — our [Lyne Components](#lyne-components) — which then power the [Lyne Design System](#lyne). *Stencil* is an integral part of Lyne.
+But *Stencil* is not a framework, it's a tool — a compiler — which generates plain, reusable Web Components.
 Since it is a compiler it can also generate framework specific wrappers and their corresponding bindings — called  [output targets](https://stenciljs.com/docs/output-targets).
 Output targets exist for [various frameworks](https://github.com/ionic-team/stencil-ds-plugins) — also called plugins — and are also used to generate the component documentation.

 TODO: Output targets need a better, more generic description since they are the base for dist too ...

 ## Storybook
 *[Storybook](https://storybook.js.org)* is an open source tool for developing UI components in isolation.
 Besides being valuable during the development phase it is also used as a [Component Browser](#component-browser) for a wider, less technical audience.
 All our [Lyne Components](#lyne-components) are browsable through through *Storybook*.
-The lastest *Storybook* release of Lyne Components can be found on [netlify](https://lyne-components-storybook.netlify.com).
+The latest *Storybook* release of Lyne Components can be found on [netlify](https://lyne-components-storybook.netlify.com).

 ## npm
-TBD/WIP
+*npm* is the world's largest software registry.
+It consists of code packages which can be shared

 ## netlify
 TBD/WIP